Matrix Sensing with Kernel Optimal Loss: Robustness and Optimization Landscape: Main Result

 In contrast, case (B) demonstrates that the derivative of the robust loss $\hat{g}(M, w)$ with respect to $ w $ is exponentially suppressed for large $\|w\|$, scaling as $ \mathcal{O}(\epsilon e^{-\epsilon^2 / h^2} / (n h^2)) $.
 The exponential decay introduces a natural attenuation of the influence of large noise components, making the loss function more robust to outliers.
 This distinction underscores the regularizing effect of the proposed loss and its improved stability in high-noise regimes.

 Due to space limitations, additional preliminaries and background are provided in Appendix~\ref{relationship}.

-\section{Main result}
+\section{Main Result}

-We now officially characterize the recovery guarantees of ground truth $M^*$ under our new loss setting: \begin{theorem}[Behavior of $\hat{g}(M,w)$] Let $\hat{g}(\cdot,w)$ be our twice-differentiable loss function (Equation~\eqref{main0}), and suppose $\nabla_M^2 \hat{g}(M^\ast,w)$ is positive definite at the ground truth point $M^\ast$.
-Suppose $\delta$ satisfies \eqref{bounds} in Section~\ref{condition} for the guarantee of no local minima, with probability $\mathbb{P}(\|w\| \leq \epsilon)$ at least $\epsilon$, if $M$ is a local minimizer of $\hat{g}$, then
+We now officially characterize the recovery guarantees of ground truth $M^*$ under our new loss setting: \begin{theorem}[Behavior of $\hat{g}(M,w)$] Let $\hat{g}(\cdot,w)$ be our twice-differentiable loss function (Equation~\eqref{main0}), $M^\ast$ is the ground truth, and suppose $\nabla_M^2 \hat{g}(M^\ast,w)$ is positive definite at the ground truth point $M^\ast$.
+Suppose $\delta$ satisfies \eqref{bounds} in Section~\ref{condition} for the guarantee of no local minima, with probability at least $\mathbb{P}(\|w\| \leq \epsilon)$, if $M$ is a local minimizer of $\hat{g}$, then Meanwhile, for equation: